CZECH REPUBLIC TRAVEL GUIDE CONTENTS

 Safety: While traveling in the Czech Republic is very safe, we always recommend to be cautious and vigilant when you travel, especially in big cities like Prague.
 Pickpocketing and bag snatching are probably the most serious threats that you could come across here but as long as you are aware of your bags when in big crowds or on public transport, this shouldn’t be a problem.

 One of the biggest problems in the Czech Republic, again more so in Prague, is actually tourists who get drunk and do stupid things.
 As Prague is a hot spot destination for stag parties and hen dos, just be cautious of your surroundings and aware of people you come across.
 As always, no matter how safe a country is, we always recommend getting travel insurance.
-We recommend going with World Nomads, due to the large number of sports and activities that they cover.
+We recommend either World Nomads or Safety Wing.

 Language: The official language in the Czech Republic is Czech with a lot of the older inhabitants also being able to speak Russian and German.
 If you can’t speak any of these languages, however, there’s no need to panic, quite a lot of people have a high proficiency in English in most towns.
 During our road trip, we did encounter some difficulties when it comes to the language.
 We recommend downloading Google Translate to help you out in deciphering menus as most of them are written out only in Czech.